Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Killing spinors in D=5 minimal gauged supergravity

 where $M= \vec{x} \vec{\sigma}$ with $\vec{\sigma}$ the Pauli matrices and

 and $\epsilon^{ij}$ is the Levi-Civita tensors and $\xi_k$ is a symplectic Majorana spinor.
-Also please note that the vector $x_\alpha$ is given by (in the coordinates in which our Sasaki deformed by torsion minimal gauged supergravity metric is given):
+We also note that the vector $x_\alpha$ (in the coordinates in which our Sasaki deformed by torsion minimal gauged supergravity metric is given) is given by:

-Moreover $\epsilon_i$ needs to verify rel (5.1) in ref.
-[39], the integrability conditions of the Killing spinor and consequently there will be constraints for the Majorana spinors as well, if we plug in the expression for $\epsilon_i$ in rel.
-(5.1) of [39].
+Moreover $\epsilon_i$ needs to verify rel (5.1) in \cite{46}, the integrability conditions of the Killing spinor and consequently there will be constraints for the Majorana spinors as well, if we plug in the expression for $\epsilon_i$ in rel.
+(5.1) of \cite{46}.
 So the integrability condition reads:

-We work with the metric in [49], which is Sasaki with torsion and satisfies the equations of motion of 5-dimensional minimal gauged supergravity:
+We work with the metric in \cite{50}, which is Sasaki with torsion and satisfies the equations of motion of 5-dimensional minimal gauged supergravity:

 where